-Due to COVID-19 and the College's need to reduce density and practice social distancing, SUNY Oneonta will be suspending course auditors for the spring 2021 semester.
-We will revisit our ability to allow course auditors for fall 2021 at the end of the spring semester.
+Due to COVID-19 and the College's need to continue to reduce density and practice social distancing, SUNY Oneonta will be suspending course auditing for fall 2021.
+We will revisit course auditing for Spring 2022 later in the Fall semester.
+Thank you, for your patience and understanding.

 Auditing a course allows a person to regularly attend and participate in a course at the SUNY Oneonta without formally registering for credit in a course.
 Auditing may be appropriate when a person is interested in the subject matter but does not have time for the commitment required for graded participation.
 It is the only way that persons not receiving credit are allowed to regularly attend and participate in a class.
 The course instructor is under no obligation to allow an auditor into a course.
 The course instructor may require that an auditor has taken prerequisite courses.
 Auditing is a privilege and no one can claim a right to audit any specific course at a specific time.